Project 01 / 05

 Delivery

-Q2
+Q2 '25

-Shipped MVP on Sui mainnet within the planned timeline
+Shipped MVP on Sui mainnet, on schedule

 Qualitative Signals